LoganR333/UNH-IT718/README.md

 #  Other courseware
 > [!NOTE]
-> This repo is rapidly evolving with support materials TBD.
+> This repo may evolve to include additional support materials.